-I know we are all looking forward to Rome Total War Remastered next Monday and in honor of the new release we have written our top 5 factions that you can truly feel satisfied after winning your campaign.
-Just a note we have not included any Roman factions in this as whilst it is satisfying to re-live history and conquer all and who doesn't like to have a well disciplined army under them, we'll be going for the underdogs for that truly satisfied feeling.
+We're huge fans of Rome Total War Remastered at GameFront, so we have written our top 5 factions that you can truly feel satisfied after winning your campaign.
+Just a note we have not included any Roman factions in this as whilst it is satisfying to re-live history and conquer all and who doesn't like to have a well-disciplined army under them, we'll be going for the underdogs for that truly satisfying feeling.

 5. The Seleucid Empire